Kayinnasaki/kayin.moe-article-pages/06.other-projects/04.faq/default.md

 For some non game stuff...

 * [Dime Store Adventures](https://www.youtube.com/c/DimeStoreAdventures) is a dude who just finds weird news articles or folk stories and walks around in the wood, finding old landmarks and... talks about them.
 Stories that aren't super flashy, but are long lost to popular history.d
-* [Adam Savage’s Tested](https://www.youtube.com/@tested) seems too popular to even bother mentioning but its hard to stress how much of a gift this man is.
+* [Adam Savage’s Tested](https://www.youtube.com/@tested) seems too popular to even bother mentioning but it's hard to stress how much of a gift this man is.
 Don't watch the cool videos where he makes a prop, or gets invited somewhere.
 Find a video where he talks about re-arranging his shop for an hour.
 Find him talking about storage.
-Even the fluff pieces are okay, but I find the more boring a video sounds like its going to be, the better it is.
+Even the fluff pieces are okay, but I find the more boring a video sounds like it's going to be, the better it is.

 ## What happened to (Insert Old Article)?
 Why did you delete it?